Barkingmad15/Ender3V2Neo/README.md

 # Ender3V2Neo
-Main printer.cfg & backups for an Ender 3 V2 Neo running Klipper on an SKR 1.4 Turbo
+Main printer.cfg & backups for an Ender 3 V2 Neo running Klipper on an MKS Robin Nano V3